 “What do I do to be IMpB compliant?”

 All parcels, packages, Priority Mail and Priority Mail Express items of any shape, size or price category (including Flat-rate boxes and envelopes) will require a label with a tracking barcode.
 This FAQ contains highlights of label options and requirements.
 IMpB FAQ.

 USING & TROUBLESHOOTING YOUR MAIL MACHINE

-“What Is a PSD Locked Error Message and How Do I Fix It?”
+“What Is a PSD Locked?
+And How Do I Fix It?”

 The USPS requires your meter communicate with the server at least once every three months.
-If it does not, an “PSD Locked” error message will display on your meter and you will be unable to print postage.
+If it doesn’t then an “PSD Locked” error message will display on your meter and you will be unable to print postage.
 This applies only to IN/IM/IS Quadient models.
 For printed instructions: How To Clear a PSD Lockout.
 For video instructions: Video

 “How do I add postage to my mail machine?”

 “How do I install an ink cartridge or ink tank into my mail machine?”

 “How do I tell when an ink cartridge was put into my mail machine?”

 Your mail machine captures the date a new ink cartridge was installed.
 You can identify this date by following these simple instructions: